Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 CHM 474 Applied Inorganic Chemistry (3 Credits)

-The applied inorganic chemistry laboratory will, provide an introduction to the synthesis,, isolation, and characterization of inorganic and, organometallic compounds.
-The student will, conduct basic synthetic laboratory procedures and, utilize a variety of analytical characterization, techniques.
-Each student will complete a series, of structured, interconnected laboratory, experiments derived from the current literature.
+Introduction to the synthesis, isolation, and characterization of inorganic and organometallic compounds.
+Students will conduct basic synthetic laboratory procedures and utilize a variety of analytical characterization techniques.
+Students will complete a series of structured, interconnected laboratory experiments derived from current literature.

 CHM 474H Honors Applied Inorganic Chemistry (3 Credits)

-The applied inorganic chemistry laboratory will, provide an introduction to the synthesis,, isolation, and characterization of inorganic and, organometallic compounds.
-The student will, conduct basic synthetic laboratory procedures and, utilize a variety of analytical characterization, techniques.
-Each student will complete a series, of structured, interconnected laboratory, experiments derived from the current literature. , Honors students will complete a literature review, and seminar presentation to the department.
+Introduction to the synthesis, isolation, and characterization of inorganic and organometallic compounds.
+Students will conduct basic synthetic lab procedures and utilize a variety of analytical characterization techniques.
+Students will complete a series of structured, interconnected lab experiments derived from current literature.
+Honors students will complete a literature review and present a seminar.

 CHM 481 Special Topics in Chemistry (3 Credits)

-Emphasis on modular topics including modern chemical bonding, stereochemistry, spectroscopy, ionization equilibrium, macromolecule, acid-basechemistry, organic and inorganic nomenclature, kinetics, advanced analytical techniques, etc.
+Emphasis on modular topics including modern chemical bonding, stereochemistry, spectroscopy, ionization equilibrium, macromolecule, acid-base chemistry, organic and inorganic nomenclature, kinetics, and advanced analytical techniques.

-CHM 481B Special Topics: Atomic/Molecular Spectroscopy (3 Credits)
+CHM 481B Special Topics: Atom/Molec Spectroscopy (3 Credits)

-Emphasis on modular topics including modern chemical bonding, stereochemistry, spectroscopy, ionization equilibrium, macromolecule, acid-base chemistry, organic and inorganic nomenclature, kinetics, advanced analytical techniques, etc
+Emphasis on modular topics including modern chemical bonding, stereochemistry, spectroscopy, ionization equilibrium, macromolecule, acid-base chemistry, organic and inorganic nomenclature, kinetics, and advanced analytical techniques.

-CHM 481C Special Topics: Organic Optoelectronic Mat (3 Credits)
+CHM 481C Special Topics: Organic Optoelectro Mat (3 Credits)

-Emphasis on modular topics including modern chemical bonding, stereochemistry, spectroscopy, ionization equilibrium, macromolecule, acid-base chemistry, organic and inorganic nomenclature, kinetics, advanced analytical techniques, etc
+Emphasis on modular topics including modern chemical bonding, stereochemistry, spectroscopy, ionization equilibrium, macromolecule, acid-base chemistry, organic and inorganic nomenclature, kinetics, and advanced analytical techniques.

 CHM 482 Special Topics in Chemistry (3 Credits)

-Emphasis on modular topics including modern chemical bonding, stereochemistry, spectroscopy, ionization equilibrium, macromolecule, acid-base chemistry, organic and inorganic nomenclature, kinetics, advanced analytical techniques, etc.
+Emphasis on modular topics including modern chemical bonding, stereochemistry, spectroscopy, ionization equilibrium, macromolecule, acid-base chemistry, organic and inorganic nomenclature, kinetics, and advanced analytical techniques.

 CHM 497 Introduction to Research (1 Credits)

-Investigation of current problems in chemistry supervised by one of the Chemistry Department instructors.
-(5 hours per week).
+Investigation of current problems in chemistry supervised by one of the Chemistry Department faculty (12 hours per week).

 CHM 498 Introduction to Research (1 Credits)

-Investigation of current problems in chemistry supervised by one of the Chemistry Department instructors.
-(5 hours per week).
+Investigation of current problems in chemistry supervised by one of the Chemistry Department faculty (12 hours per week).

 Computer Science

-CSC 101 Introduction to the Computer Science Profession (1 Credits)
+CSC 101 Intro to Computer Science Profession (1 Credits)

 An introduction to career opportunities for computer scientists and strategies to improve academic performance in the discipline.
-Course topics include lectures by computer science professionals and seminar on active coping, collaborative learning, pair programming, and the development of inclusive relationships.
+Course topics include lectures by computer science professionals and seminars on active coping, collaborative learning, and the development of inclusive relationships.

 CSC 150 Computer Literacy (3 Credits)